quantavil/obsidian/Testing/Testing Basics And Test Management.md

 3. **Characteristics of Good Requirements:**
 - Completeness - nothing is missed out, functional and non functional should be addressed, all expected responses should be addressed abbreviation full form
-- Unambiguity: each requirement has only one possible interpretation.
+- Unambiguity: Each requirement has only one possible interpretation.
 - Consistency: Any higher level requirement like the BRS or SRS should be consistent
 	Ex: BRS - Navigate to home page (every page link should be there) SRS - If an error msg is displayed in page 4, and user should not allowed to navigate.